 To help you manage your cleaning checklist, assign specific staff to each cleaning task to ensure that crucial areas such as tabletops, toys, and play surfaces are cleaned as needed.

-Surfaces that should be cleaned daily include:
+Surfaces that need to be cleaned daily include:

 - Infant and toddler toys

-- Door knobs and cabinet knobs
+- Door knobs and cabinet door knobs

 - Drinking fountain